mflowgen/mflowgen/README.md

 └── LICENSE      -- License
 ```

-Assembling a flow involves (1) setting up the ADK, (2) setting up
-the design, (3) assembling the ASIC flow from modular steps, and (4)
+An assembled flow brings together an ADK, the flow dependency graph,
+the design souRTL, and a set of plugins for customizing the steps.
-providing plugins to customize the steps.
-For example, here is the
+For example, the default flow is organized like this:
-default flow:

 ```
 default-flow/
 │
-├── setup-adk.mk
+├── setup-adk.mk      # <-- ADK selection
-├── setup-design.mk
+├── setup-design.mk   # <-- Design
-├── setup-flow.mk
+├── setup-flow.mk     # <-- Flow composed of modular steps
 │
-└── plugins
+└── plugins           # <-- Plugins that hook into steps
     ├── calibre
     │   └── (calibre-plugins)
     ├── dc-synthesis